denoland/manual/node/std_node.md

 import { createRequire } from "https://deno.land/std@$STD_VERSION/node/module.ts";

 // import.meta.url will be the location of "this" module (like `__filename` in
-// Node.js), and then serve as the root for your "package", where the
+// Node), and then serve as the root for your "package", where the
 // `package.json` is expected to be, and where the `node_modules` will be used
 // for resolution of packages. const require = createRequire(import.meta.url);